Download Obie App

 • Meat protein

-• Vitamin C (listed from highest first: red bell pepper, orange juice, oranges, grapefruit juice, kiwi, green bell pepper, broccoli, strawberries, Brussels sprouts)
+• Vitamin C-rich foods (highest to lowest: red bell pepper, orange juice, oranges, grapefruit juice, kiwi, green bell pepper, broccoli, strawberries, Brussels sprouts)

 Foods that decrease iron absorption: